hartwigmedical/scripts/peach/README.md

 and the "GT" sub-field for this sample should be included and filled in with diploid calls.

 ###JSON
-For an example of a valid panel JSON, see [example](https://github.com/hartwigmedical/scripts/blob/master/peach/src/test_resources/test_panel.json).
+For an example of a valid panel JSON (with fake data), see [example](https://github.com/hartwigmedical/scripts/blob/master/peach/src/test_resources/test_panel.json).
 All fields in the example JSON are required.
 Additional fields are ignored.
 Relevant differences between the v37 and v38 reference sequences for a gene can be included as an entry in the "variants" field